isotopp/isotopp.github.io/_posts/2020-09-28-mysql-import-csv-not-using-load-data.md

 import csv
 {% endhighlight %}

-We need to know the name of a table, and the table's column names.
+We need to know the name of a table, and the column names of that table (in the order in which they appear).

 We should also make sure we can change the delimiter and quoting character used by the CSV, and make the commit interval variable.

 Finally, we need to be able to connect to the database.

 {% highlight python %}
 # table to load into